jms-dcksn/multi-agent-comparison/README.md

 - **Latency** and **token cost** — captured live per message (including the sub-agent's hidden Claude writer, via a usage-metadata callback) and price-weighted into dollars across providers (`scoring.py`).
+- **Output quality** — two judge layers (`judge.py`), both Claude Opus, both grading against the same shared criteria (writing quality + Tell-Show-Tell structure):
+  1. **Per-script scoring** — each finished script is judged in isolation and given 0-100 scores on overall quality and structure adherence, with a rationale.
+  2. **Comparative winner pick** — a head-judge pass sees all candidate scripts side by side and picks the single strongest.
+This is a pairwise-style
+     evaluation: rather than trusting absolute scores (which drift between calls), it compares the outputs directly against each other on the same criteria, which is more reliable for ranking.

-- **Output quality** — an online LLM judge (Claude Opus) scores each finished script on overall quality and Tell-Show-Tell structure adherence, then a head-judge pass picks an overall winner (`judge.py`).
-Using Opus keeps the judge independent of the GPT manager and Claude writer it grades.
+  Using Opus keeps both layers independent of the GPT manager and Claude writer they grade.
 - **Ease of evaluation** — how observable and instrumentable each architecture is.

 ## Running it